Python-SIP/sip/docs/api_12.rst

     This returns the C/C++ name of a wrapped type.

     :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
+        the type's :ref:`generated type specification <ref-type-specs>`.
     :return:
         the name of the C/C++ type.

 .. c:function:: const sipTypeDef *sipTypeScope(const sipTypeDef *td)

-    This returns the :ref:`generated type structure <ref-type-structures>` of the enclosing scope of another generated type structure.
+    This returns the :ref:`generated type specification <ref-type-specs>` of the enclosing scope of another generated type specification.

     :param td:
         the type structure.